+Parking Deck

-Explanation: Council Member Smiley has requested a progress report on the uptown parking deck.
+ember Smiley has requested a progress report on the uptown parking

-Fiscal Note: No fiscal impact associated with progress report.
+mpact associated with progress report.

-Recommendation: Hear the report on progress to date on the uptown parking deck.
+eport on progress to date on the uptown parking deck.

+1 i

-Title of Item: Down Payment Assistance Program for West Greenville for Council to consider establishing and funding a down payment assistance program in the West Greenville area.
+Title of Item: Down Payment Assistance Program for West Greenville Explanation: Council Member Kandie Smith requested that this item be placed on the agenda for Council to consider establishing and funding a down payment assistance program in the West Greenville area.
 She would like this program to promote home ownership in order to restore or preserve this older/historic neighborhood in a similar manner as is currently available in the University area.
+Fiscal Note: To be determined based on Council action Recommendation: Discuss as requested by Council Member Smith